imanmansour86/would-you-rather/src/README.md

 # Would You Rather Project

 Would You Rather  Project is a web app that lets a user play the “Would You Rather?” game.
-The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.Users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.
+A logged in user asks a question in the form: “Would you rather [option A] or [option B] ?”.Users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 ## Getting Started

-* create-react-app would-you-rather
+* Git clone the repo:

-* Install:
+* In terminal run:

-        yarn add react-redux redux
-        yarn add redux-thunk
-        yarn add react-redux-loading
-        yarn add react-router-dom
+        - npm install

+        - npm start

+* App will launch at http://localhost:3000

 ## Data